 Access students who excel may qualify for special Access enrichment programs or scholarships such as the Kennedy-Lugar Youth Exchange and Study (YES) program.

-The two-year curriculum will consist of 360 instructional hours as follows.
+The 18-month curriculum will consist of 360 instructional hours as follows.

 - English language instruction